a-schaefers/themelios/README.md

 POOL_NAME="zroot"
 POOL_TYPE="mirror"    # E.g. change to "" for single disk, or maybe "raidz1" with 3 disks. :)

-# Separate hard disks with new lines in this variable.
-(Using /dev/disk/by-id is also recommended.)
+# Separate each disk using new lines.
+(Note: using /dev/disk/by-id is also preferable.)
 POOL_DISKS="/dev/sda
 /dev/sdb"